 The Committee shall promptly notify the Board and the Managing Director of any gaps and irregularities found, subsequent also to checks specifically requested by the Supervisory Authorities, and request the adoption of suitable corrective measures, thereby verifying their effectiveness over time.
-At Board meetings, the Committee Chairman discusses the findings of the activities conducted since the last meeting.
+At Board meetings, the Committee Chairman discusses any observations and findings on the activities conducted since the last meeting.

-In any event, the Committee Chairman shall inform the Board of the supervisory activities, checks and audits conducted and their outcomes at least once every guarter.
+In any event, the Committee Chairman shall inform the Board of the supervisory activities, checks and audits conducted and their outcomes at least once every quarter.